 Unfortunately, Garden Court Chambers is not able to offer any placements outside of these dates and only applications made using the online form on our website will be considered.
 All applications will be sent to a member of the Pupillage Committee for review.
 They will select the successful candidates and provide a list of reserves.

 Our mini pupillage weeks are intended purely for work experience and are only available to persons over 18 years of age.
 The criteria used for assessing mini pupillage applications are different from those applied to pupillage.
-We do not require potential pupils to have completed a mini pupillage with Garden Court Chambers.
+We do not require potential applicants to our pupillage scheme to have completed a mini pupillage with Garden Court Chambers.

 If you have any queries regarding mini pupillage, please e-mail email@example.com